gumimaciky/english-for-designers/case-study/index.md

 ### The Ticket

-Styled as a thermal-printed receipt, this piece "chunks" information logically—listing the premiere date (21/12/2026), time (20PM), and location (ARCHA+) alongside a stylized butterfly chrysalis.
+Styled as a thermal-printed receipt, this piece transforms practical event information into part of the visual narrative itself.
+Instead of presenting the details in a traditional format, the design breaks the information into fragmented “chunks,” mimicking the appearance of a printed transaction slip.
+The premiere date (21/12/2026), time (20PM), and location (ARCHA+) become integrated elements of the composition rather than separate informational text.

 ![case-study/README.md](chrysalis_ticket.jpeg)